wootfish/eli.sohl.com/_posts/2019-08-09-ad-hoc-net-routing-idea.md

 [^1]: Technically "assigning" is a loaded word here.
 The implication of address assignments coming from a central authority is not intended.
 Ideally, peers' addresses would come from some sort of trapdoor proof-of-work function (possibly after hashing its output, if necessary).
 Peer addresses should somehow be made to expire after a fixed window of time, in order to complicate address squatting.

-Define distance between addresses via the `xor` metric, and endow peers with responsibility for the addresses closest to their own local addresses by `xor`.
+Define distance between addresses via the `xor` metric (written as $$\oplus$$), and endow peers with responsibility for the addresses closest to their own local addresses by `xor`.
 Every peer serves as an introduction point for any target address close to their own address.

 Note that for a target address $$a_t$$ with $$d_1 = a_1 \oplus a_t$$ and $$d_2 = a_2 \oplus a_t$$, the inequality $$d_1 < d_2$$ holds if and only if $$a_1$$ has more leading bits in common with $$a_t$$ than $$a_2$$ does.